 And so the central pleasure of watching Friends — the feeling of being cosseted in a familiar place, free of worries, surrounded by friends — has never been quite so longed-for as it is now.
 Paulina McGowan, who is 21, was born in 1994, the year Friends debuted.
 Watching it now, she says, “It would be awesome to be alive back then, when everything didn’t seem so intense.
 It just seemed really fun.”
 After the WB tour, having hoisted myself up from that magical couch, I found it impossible while driving around L.A. to escape — or ignore — the pop hit “Stressed Out,” by Twenty One Pilots (current YouTube views: 152 million and counting).
 The song features the telling refrain: “Wish we could turn back time, to the good ol’ days / When our momma sang us to sleep / But now we’re stressed out.”
 Eventually, we all grow up and move out of range of our mommas’ voices.
 But I couldn’t help but think of all those young people who told me they now like to fall asleep to Friends.

-*This article appears in the March 21, 2016 issue of New York Magazine.
+*This article was originally published in the March 21, 2016 issue of New York Magazine.